Auction industry forms

 This is a requirement of the Motor Dealers and Chattel Auctioneers Act 2014.

-Chattel auctioneer or motor dealer cooling-off period and statutory warranty for buyer
+Cooling-off period and statutory warranty to buyer

-Motor dealers and chattel auctioneers must complete the Cooling-off period and statutory warranty (motor dealer or chattel auctioneer to buyer) form (Form 12) and give it to the buyer immediately before completing the contract of sale for a vehicle.
+Chattel auctioneers must complete the Cooling-off period and statutory warranty (motor dealer or chattel auctioneer to buyer) form (Form 12) and give it to the buyer immediately before completing the contract of sale for a vehicle.

 It includes details about: